Frequent Asked Questions (FAQ)

 What is saponin?

 Saponin is a natural plant component (e.g. soy bean, pea, lucerne) and an element of their natural defence and protection system.
 Saponin can be shown to stimulates skin´s own hyaluronic acid production.

 256% increased hyaluronic production has been shown in-vitro compared to untreated control.

 What can I do if I suffer from dry, itchy scalp?

-If you suffer from atopic eczema, try hair and scalp moisturizing oils (e.g. burdock root oil) or special treatments for dry, stressed hair also proven effective.
-Be aware of the penetration time of these products and make sure to wash out as much as possible with Eucerin® Dry Scalp Relief Shampoo with 5% Urea.
-If you have fine or short hair, you can also treat your scalp with replenishing and moisturizing body care products.
+If you suffer from atopic eczema, try hair and scalp moisturising oils (e.g. burdock root oil) or special treatments for dry, stressed hair also proven effective.
+Be aware of the penetration time of these oil products and make sure to wash out as much as possible with Eucerin® Dry Scalp Relief Shampoo with 5% Urea.
+If you have fine or short hair, you can also treat your scalp with replenishing and moisturising body care products.
 For example, apply the product in the evening and carefully wash out the remaining product the next morning.
 Avoid blow-drying with hot air, which can make the condition worse.
 Also you should refrain from hair colouring, bleaching, highlights and perms.

 Why are Eucerin Dry Skin products fragrance-free?

 Irritant dermatitis is a condition that causes skin to react to a particular irritant in a product.
 The most common irritants are fragrances, which are found in many skin, hair care and cleansing products.
 Since fragrances are the most common causes of reactions, Eucerin developed Dry Skin products specifically without fragrance to be suitable for patients with skin irritations, allergies and eczema.

 Are overdoses or incorrect doses of urea (i) possible?